 In some cases, the state database is being used by law-enforcement to go after prescription drug users or doctors who are abusing the system.
 This database is one more reason to for you or your loved one to quit using pills today — doctor shopping isn’t going to work anymore, and, even if it does, law enforcement will be notified of anyone who is scamming to score more pills.

 While some marijuana in Alabama is shipped in through Mexican drug-trafficking organizations, a sizable amount is grown right inside the state’s borders.
 This is often done in rural parts of Alabama where the plants are less likely to be noticed by passersby or police.

 But police and other law-enforcement HAVE started going after growers more aggressively, and the Alabama Marijuana Eradication Program seized an astounding 91,614 plants in 2005.

 Whatever the drug that is affecting your family’s life — alcohol, marijuana, pills — the time to stop is now.
 Recovery has saved countless marriages and professional careers, but you have to take the first step and call us today at 800-890-1956.

-No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find what you need in your state.
-We also offer many affordable self pay options for addiction treatment in Alabama.
+No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find the appropriate treatment option for you.
+We also offer many affordable self pay options for addiction treatment.